joshnygaard/paradox-reader/README.md

 ```

 ## Disclaimers
-I am in no way affliated with Paradox, nor do I have any knowledge on how they use these ```.txt``` files.
+I am in no way affiliated with Paradox, nor do I have any knowledge on how they use these ```.txt``` files.
 Therefore I make no guarantees that this will correctly translate any given file, this has only been tested on a few files from Stellaris.